LanceMcCarthy/CustomMauiExamples/README.md

 Finally, because the `FlyoutPage.Detail` is a **NavigationPage**, we can 'drill-down' navigate from the RoutesPage to a "RouteDetailPage" while still technically being on the Routes page that was selected in the menu.

 ![Route Details Page](https://user-images.githubusercontent.com/3520532/169628313-e22e63f2-b662-4138-ab92-71b9b1f88ab1.png)

+## Blazor Hybrid With Telerik XAML

+This demo shows you how you can access the XAML part of a .NET MAUI Blazor Hybrid application.
+It uses a simple RadPopup, but the concept applies to anything else you might want to do on top of the BlazorWebView.